mikee47/ConfigDB/README.rst

 JsonSchema
 ----------

 The database structure is defined using a standard `JSON schema <https://json-schema.org>`.
+A good introduction is to take the `Tour <https://tour.json-schema.org/>`__.

 An initial schema can be created from an existing sample JSON configuration file using a generation tool such as https://github.com/saasquatch/json-schema-inferrer.
 Go to the online demo and paste in your JSON configuration.
 The resulting schema can then be edited and further customised.